jncraton/ubuntu-server-student-env/readme.md

 `curl https://raw.githubusercontent.com/jncraton/ubuntu-server-student-env/master/setup | bash`

 For a complete list of packages and tools that are available, view the `setup` script.
+By default, this includes a lot of programming languages.
+You may want to download and modify the setup script if these will not be needed.

 Adding Students
 ---------------